arkottke/pyrvt/docs/install.rst

   pip install --upgrade https://github.com/arkottke/pyrvt/archive/master.zip

 You should now have pyRVT completely installed.
-Next, read about pyRVT usage_.
+Next, read about :ref:`using <usage>` pyRVT.